 The first goal of this document is to furnish general recommendations for the design of a qNMR experiment and for the undertaking of a quantitative H NMR measurement using the internal standard approach to provide a measurement result traceable to the International System of Units (SI).
-It should be noted that although these principles should be applicable in general to quantitative measurement involving any NMR-active nuclei the specific recommendations in this document are intended only for assignments by H qNMR.
+It should be noted that although these principles should apply to quantitative measurement involving any NMR-active nuclei the recommendations in this document are intended for assignments by H qNMR.

-The second goal is to describe a set of internal standard reference materials (ISRMs) which the Bureau International des Poids et Mesures (BIPM) in collaboration with the National Metrology Institute of Japan (NMIJ) propose as a "universal" set of higher-order, SI-traceable internal standards for use in routine H qNMR measurements.
-Different groups have proposed specific compounds or sets of compounds suitable for use as qNMR internal standards.
-13,15,16,17 Although there is some commonality between the internal standards recommended in this earlier literature and our proposal the focus of the earlier papers is the application of the materials for general use in purity assignments rather than, as is the case here, of their suitability as higher-order, SI-traceable primary measurement standards for qNMR.
-At least one ISRM compound should be suitable for use for the assignment of a given organic compound soluble in a specified NMR solvent.
-The compounds constituting the "universal" ISRM set together with an overview of their solubility and suitability for use in representative deuterated NMR solvents are described in Table 1 below.
+The second is to describe a set of seven internal standard reference materials (ISRMs) listed in Table 1 below which the Bureau International des Poids et Mesures (BIPM) in collaboration with the National Metrology Institute of Japan (NMIJ) propose as a "universal" set of higher-order, potentially SI-traceable internal standards for use to underpin H qNMR measurements.
+Different groups have previously proposed sets of compounds for use as qNMR internal standards.
+13,15,16,17 Although there is some commonality with our proposal the focus of the earlier papers is the application of the materials for subsequent purity assignments rather than of their suitability as SI-traceable primary measurement standards for qNMR.
+At least one ISRM compound from the set we propose should be suitable for use for the assignment of a given organic compound soluble in a specified NMR solvent.

-The third goal and the focus of this specific document is to provide guidance regarding the use and limitations of 1,4-bis(trimethylsilyl)benzene (BTMSB) and its tetradeuterated analog (BTMSB- $d_4$ ) as an ISRM for qNMR analysis.
+The third goal and the focus of this specific document is to provide guidance on the use and limitations of the sodium salt of 3-(trimethylsilyl)-hexadeuteropropane-1-sulfonic acid (DSS- $d_6$ ) as an ISRM for qNMR analysis.

-Ideally, a qNMR ISRM should consist of a stable crystalline solid which is:
+In general, a qNMR ISRM should consist of a stable crystalline solid which is:

-- available as a high purity Certified Reference Material (CRM) whose value has been assigned by a National Measurment Institute (NMI) using methods independent of qNMR or which has been value assigned directly by qNMR using a high purity CRM as the internal standard; - predominantly a single organic component ( $w_S > 995 \text{ mg.g}^{-1}$ ); - value assigned with small standard uncertainty (u(ws) < 1 mg.g-1);
+- available as a high purity Certified Reference Material (CRM) whose value has been assigned by a National Metrology Institute (NMI) using methods independent of qNMR or which has been value assigned directly by qNMR using a high purity CRM as the internal standard; - predominantly one organic component ( $w_S > 995 \text{ mg.g}^{-1}$ ); - value assigned with small standard uncertainty ( $u(w_s) < 1 \text{ mg.g}^{-1}$ ); - providing unique NMR signals, either as singlet or simple multiplet resonances, having Lorentzian lineshape and narrow signal width; - free of significant impurities interfering with the areas to be integrated; - inert in solution in NMR solvent;

-- providing unique NMR signals, preferably as singlet or simple multiplet resonances, having Lorentzian lineshape with a narrow signal width; - free of impurities interfering with the areas to be integrated; - inert in solution in suitable NMR solvent; - soluble in the chosen NMR solvent at a level in excess of 2 mg.mL-1; - readily handled for accurate mass determinations: - o non-hygroscopic - o non-volatile - o not subject to electrostatic effects - having a relative mass content contribution from the hydrogen atoms giving rise to the quantification signal below 5%.a
+- soluble in the chosen NMR solvent at a level in excess of 2 mg.mL-1; - readily handled for accurate mass determinations: - o non-hygroscopic - o non-volatile - o not subject to electrostatic effects - having a relative mass content contribution from the hydrogen atoms giving rise to the quantification signal below 5%.a

-It is recognized that these characteristics constitute a "wishlist" rather than prescriptive requirements that must be met by all materials.
-However BTMSB and BTMSB- $d_4$ can meet all except the last of the listed criteria.
+It is recognized that these characteristics constitute a "wishlist" rather than prescriptive requirements and that not all the materials constituting the proposed ISRM suite meet all these specifications.